s1lvester/blog/content/posts/2020-01-12-Evaluating_Usability_of_a_Touchless_Image_Viewer_in_the_Operating_Room/index.md

 ShowRssButtonInSectionTermList: true
 UseHugoToc: true
 cover:
-    image: "./schmiddy.jpg"
+    image: ./schmiddy.jpg
-    alt: "A surgeon using hand gestures to operate a software system"
+    alt: A surgeon using hand gestures to operate a software system
-    caption: "A surgeon using hand gestures to operate a software system"
+    caption: A surgeon using hand gestures to operate a software system
     relative: true
 params:
     responsiveImages: true